fishslips/TimSeverance/docs/Academic/CS-2300/Midterm Preparation.md

-The Midterm will have tables that have laws of propositional logic and rules of inference.
-There are no tables for Universal/Existential Instantiation/Generalization.
+The Midterm will have tables that have laws of propositional logic and rules of inference, quantifier instantiation and generalization, mathematical definitions, as well as language of proofs.

 ### Midterm Multiple Choice Hints:

-**A good chunk of the questions are genuinely easy if you even skimmed the reading for chapter 1.
-Genuinely, if you watched the PA's, did the CA's, and read through chapter one, then like, the majority of questions are super easy**
+**A good number of questions come from chapter 1.
+Many require that you translate abstract language to symbolic form (a sentence to p->q for instance).
+Many are about logical equivalence.**

 One Question with the table from 1.9.
 Remember the rows are x, columns are y.
 Hint, it's not the OR statement.